Meditation on my 2 years at Caseware

 “Hi, this is Chengeer from Caseware.
 How are you?”

 If you are hearing this through your phone, you have decided to jump on a call with me.
 Congratulations.
 At least we know you are open to exploring what is possible.
 And trust me.
-I am here to delight 🤌 🤣
+I am here to convince you to come change the world with me 🤌 😆

 Small talk.
-Ice-breaker.
+A little ice-breaker to start.
 But then I will ask you if you have any context on Caseware.
 We (recruiters) do that to see if you’ve done your research beforehand.

 Totally cool if not.
-Life gets busy and it is my job to provide the information.
-But you are definitely getting bonus points when you show that you have done your due diligence.
+Life gets busy and it is my job to provide you with maximum information so that you can make an informed decision.
+But!
+Going through your due diligence process will be of benefit to you.

 After the intro part is over, I will proceed with the “Candidate Pitch”.
 Everyone is doing it differently.
 But here is mine.

 I joined Caseware in March 2021 and we were at about 300+ people at that time.
-Today we are pushing a 1000.
-We had 6 acquisitions: Houston, Denmark, Netherlands, UK, Germany/Romania, opened an entity in Colombia, plus there are more deals in the pipeline.
+Today we are pushing a 900.
+We tripled in size.
+We had 7 acquisitions: Houston, Denmark, Netherlands, UK, Germany/Romania, Australia and opened an entity in Colombia, plus there are more deals in the pipeline.
 The whole executive leadership team is new to Caseware but not new to the game.
 Many of them worked together in previous organizations.

 As you can tell, we are very aggressive on the inorganic growth and there is a capital to deploy for M&A activities so this could be a good indicator for you of the financial health of the company.
 And we are just getting started.